derivexyz/v1-core/docs/contracts/optionmarket.md

 ### Function `getStrike(uint256 strikeId) → struct OptionMarket.Strike external`

+Returns the Strike struct for a given strikeId

 ### Function `getOptionBoard(uint256 boardId) → struct OptionMarket.OptionBoard external`

+Returns the OptionBoard struct for a given boardId

 ### Function `getStrikeAndBoard(uint256 strikeId) → struct OptionMarket.Strike, struct OptionMarket.OptionBoard external`

+Returns the Strike and OptionBoard structs for a given strikeId

 ### Function `getBoardAndStrikeDetails(uint256 boardId) → struct OptionMarket.OptionBoard, struct OptionMarket.Strike[], uint256[], uint256 external`

+Returns board and strike details given a boardId

+#### Return Values:

+- OptionBoard the OptionBoard struct

+- the list of board strikes

+- the list of strike to base returned ratios

+- uint the board to price at expiry

 ### Function `openPosition(struct OptionMarket.TradeInputParameters params) → struct OptionMarket.Result result external`

+Attempts to open positions within cost bounds.

+If a positionId is specified that position is adjusted accordingly

+#### Parameters:

+- `params`: The parameters for the requested trade

 ### Function `closePosition(struct OptionMarket.TradeInputParameters params) → struct OptionMarket.Result result external`

+Attempts to reduce or fully close position within cost bounds.

+#### Parameters:

+- `params`: The parameters for the requested trade

 ### Function `forceClosePosition(struct OptionMarket.TradeInputParameters params) → struct OptionMarket.Result result external`

+Attempts to reduce or fully close position within cost bounds while ignoring delta trading cutoffs.

+#### Parameters:

+- `params`: The parameters for the requested trade

 ### Function `addCollateral(uint256 positionId, uint256 amountCollateral) external`

+Add collateral of size amountCollateral onto a short position (long or call) specified by positionId;

+        this transfers tokens (which may be denominated in the quote or the base asset).
+This allows you to

+        further collateralise a short position in order to, say, prevent imminent liquidation.

+#### Parameters:

+- `positionId`: addCollateral to this positionId

+- `amountCollateral`: the amount of collateral to be added

 ### Function `_checkCostInBounds(uint256 totalCost, uint256 minCost, uint256 maxCost) internal`